Thursday, November 13, 2025

 Attendees will gain valuable insights into soil and groundwater pre-characterization, PFAS emission source identification, and strategies for flood resilience, all tailored to address both local and regional concerns.

-Our event will be held from 11 am to 4pm on Thursday, November 13, 2025, at Vermont State University's Williston Campus.
-Attendees will receive 4 Continuing Education credits.
+Our event will be held from 10 am to 4pm on Thursday, November 13, 2025, at Vermont State University's Williston Campus.
+Attendees will receive 5 Continue Education credits.

 Presenters: Stephen G. Zemba, PhD, PE, Sanborn Head & Associates

-Presenters: Rebecca Pfeiffer, Kyle Medash, and Ned Swanberg, Vermont Agency of Natural Resources River Corridor and Floodplain Protection Program, CFM
+Presenters: Rebecca Pfei?er, Kyle Medash, and Ned Swanberg, Vermont Agency of Natural Resources, River Corridor and Floodplain Protection Program, CFM

-Presenter: Patrick Smart, PE, Aubrey Ferris Staff Engineer, MSK Engineers
+Presenter: Patrick Smart, PE, Aubrey Ferris Sta?
+Engineer, MSK Engineers

-Presentation Description: By 2034, the USEPA’s Lead and Copper Rule Improvements require every public water system to iden fy all unknown service line materials.
+Presentation Description: By 2034, the USEPA’s Lead and Copper Rule Improvements require every public water system to identify all unknown service line materials.
 Since 2017, MSK has partnered with Vermont systems to tackle this challenge.
-Drawing on real-world data, this presentation compares the cost and accuracy of various methods (record reviews, basement inspections, water quality sampling, and test digs) offering practical insights to help systems use the most effective path toward compliance.
+Drawing on real-world data, this presentation compares the cost and accuracy of various methods (record reviews, basement inspections, water quality sampling, and test digs) o?ering practical insights to help systems use the most e?ective path toward compliance.

 Presenters: Zack Clark, Project Manager, VHB